quarkiverse/quarkus-resteasy-problem/README.md

 ```
 10:53:48 INFO [http-problem] (executor-thread-1) status=404, title="Not Found", detail="Test resource not found"
 ```
-Exceptions transformed into http 500s (aka server errors) will be logged as ERROR, including full stacktrace.
+Exceptions transformed into http 500s (aka server errors) will be logged as `ERROR`, including full stacktrace.

 More info on throwing problems from your code: [zalando/problem usage](https://github.com/zalando/problem#usage)